sahilrajput03/learn-raspberry/using-mongodb.md

 db

 // *NOTE*: Switching to admin database is *NECESSARY* becoz only then we can create user.
-Source: https://stackoverflow.com/a/65266251/10012446 use admin
+Source: https://stackoverflow.com/a/65266251/10012446

-// Use createUser function to create admin user with given roles db.createUser(
+// Use createUser function to create admin user with given roles to admin DATABASE use admin db.createUser(
 	{
 		user: "admin",
-		pwd: "secretPasswordHere",
+		pwd: "admin",
 		roles: [ "userAdminAnyDatabase", "dbAdminAnyDatabase", "readWriteAnyDatabase"]
 	}
 )

-// ADD A ADMIN PRIVILIDGED USER `sahil` DATABASE db.createUser(
+// ADD A ADMIN PRIVILIDGED USER `sahil` to admin DATABASE use admin db.createUser(
 	{
 		user: "sahil",